 Collective Redemption Bond (CRB) and Executive Redemption Bond (ERB), International Select Bond (ISB), International Portfolio Bond (IPB)

-Old Mutual International is based on the Isle of Man and in Ireland, both tax efficient locations where Old Mutual International is currently not liable to income tax, capital gains tax or corporation tax on assets linked to policies; so your client’s investment will be able to grow virtually tax-free.
+Quitler International is based on the Isle of Man and in Ireland, both tax efficient locations where Quilter International is currently not liable to income tax, capital gains tax or corporation tax on assets linked to policies; so your client’s investment will be able to grow virtually tax-free.
 It’s possible that withholding tax may be deducted from some of the dividends in their country of origin but once inside the policy they can accumulate tax free.

 Taxation in Canada